Ozempic: Weight loss isn’t just about eating less.

 Excuse me while I weigh in

 Prescribing medications like Ozempic for weight loss is a conversation between a patient and their healthcare provider.
 Not between you and Twitter.
-Not between you and the Tik Tok.
+Not between you and Tik Tok.

 No shame.
 No judgement.